tvjakobi/Kraken2/README.md

 Step 4: Run Kraken 2
 Step 5: Run Bracken
 Step 6: Calculate alpha and beta diversity using the Bracken output

+Navitage into foldername to find the relevant scripts.